Cheatham County, Tennessee

 Cheatham County (/ˈtʃiːtəm/ CHEE-təm) is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 41,072.
 Its county seat is Ashland City.
 Cheatham County is located in Middle Tennessee, and is part of the Nashville-Davidson–Murfreesboro–Franklin, TN Metropolitan Statistical Area.

 History

 Cheatham County was created by the Tennessee General Assembly act in 1856, from lands formerly of Davidson, Dickson, Montgomery, and Robertson counties.
 Cheatham County was named for Edward Saunders Cheatham, a state legislator.
-It is also possible that Cheatham County was also named for native middle Tennessean and Confederate general Benjamin F. Cheatham, a relative of Edward Saunders Cheatham.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 307 sqmi, of which 302 sqmi is land and 4.6 sqmi (1.5%) is water.

 The county is bisected from northwest to southeast by the Cumberland River, with Ashland City on its northern bank.
 The southern portion of the county is bisected from southeast to northwest by the Harpeth River, which meanders through generally hilly country, and along whose course are located the communities of Kingston Springs, largely to the north of I-40, and Pegram, along U.S. Route 70 (US 70).
 The western border of the central portion of the county is defined by the course of the Harpeth.
 The hills east of the Harpeth and south of the Cumberland are partly set aside by the state as the Cheatham State Wildlife Management Area.
 North of Ashland City the hills subside into more level highlands, where the community of Pleasant View is located just south of I-24, which generally delineates the county's northern border.